By Eric Johnson

 Neither our Father in Heaven nor Jesus will visit those who live here.
 Angels will visit these people, and they will have the influence of the Holy Ghost.
 The people who live in the telestial kingdom are those who did not accept either the gospel or a testimony of Jesus, either on earth or in the spirit world.
 They will suffer for their own sins in spirit prison until after the Millennium.
 Then they will finally be resurrected.
 While on this earth, they were liars, thieves, murderers, false prophets, adulterers, and those who ridiculed sacred things.
 They were the people who accepted the beliefs of the world rather than the teachings of Jesus.
 Many people will live in this kingdom.
 Our Father in Heaven will give these people the happiness they are prepared to receive (Gospel Fundamentals, 2002, p.
 202).

-This is a place where “good” people go, though they did not attain the very best God has planned for people.
+This is a place where “good” people go, although they did not attain the very best God had planned.
 Twelfth President Spencer W. Kimball stated, “Those who have been decent and upright and who have lived respectable and good lives will go to a terrestrial kingdom whose glory is as the moon” (Teachings of Presidents of the Church: Spencer W. Kimball, p.
 8).
 Smith further explained,

 Those who were honorable men who will be permitted to go to the terrestrial kingdom will be blessed with ministrations from the celestial kingdom.
 They will be privileged with visitations from Jesus Christ but will be denied the presence of the Father.
 Thus we learn that our Eternal Father will do all that he can for the inhabitants of the earth according to their works.
 The inhabitants of the telestial and terrestrial kingdoms will be given a measure of salvation, but not the fulness.
 They will be redeemed from the power of Satan after they have paid the penalty of their transgressions and have learned to be obedient to divine law (Answers to Gospel Questions 1:81).